 Q: Is DNS-Persist-01 secure enough for production use?
 A: The specification design incorporates robust security measures including mandatory account binding, optional DNSSEC validation, multi-perspective issuance corroboration, and time-bounded validation through the persistUntil parameter.
 However, DNS-Persist-01 is not yet available for production use.
 The specification advanced to -01 in March 2026 and Let’s Encrypt has the challenge type available on its staging environment, with production deployment now likely in Q3 2026.

 Q: When will DNS-Persist-01 be available from Let’s Encrypt?
-A: Let’s Encrypt has DNS-Persist-01 available on its staging environment as of Q1 2026, running against the draft-00 specification.
-Production deployment was targeted for Q2 2026 but may slip to Q3, depending on how quickly remaining open issues in the spec reach consensus at the IETF ACME working group.
-The primary unresolved questions concern optional metadata fields and wildcard validation procedures.
+A: Let’s Encrypt has DNS-Persist-01 available on its staging environment with draft-01 support added to Boulder in late April 2026.
+Production deployment was targeted for Q2 2026 but has slipped; as of June 2026, ACME working group participants expect a further -02 revision before the spec is finalized.
+Production availability is unlikely before late 2026 at the earliest.
+The primary unresolved questions concern optional metadata fields, the accounturi privacy mechanism, and wildcard validation procedures.

 Q: Can I use DNS-Persist-01 with multiple certificate authorities simultaneously?
 A: Yes, the specification explicitly supports multi-issuer environments.
 Domain owners can provision separate TXT records for each authorized CA at the same DNS label, with each CA filtering for records matching its issuer-domain-name.